ArmandAtOIG/oig-survey-app-assessment/README.md

 - Hosting your DB on one of the Azure Data services

 ## Finally
 We understand that you can fill in certain parts of the above specifications as liberally or strictly as you desire.
-We would Therefore, I would like to offer you the following:
 - "As the owner of a questionnaire,"  ownership and the associated plumbing are a lot of work.
 It is sufficient to deliver the application without a security solution.
 - It is sufficient to show a working prototype of the application with the requested functionality implemented.